200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-DieNirthDie.md

 ## Author Comments (if any)

 I would really like to credit, for providing inspiration: Avery Mcdaldno (<em>The Quiet Year</em>), Ben Robbins (<em>Microscope</em>), Hannah Shaffer (<em>Questlandia</em>), Luigi Briganti (<em>Under Heaven</em>), Matthijs Holter (<em>A Thousand Years Under the Sun</em>), and Sebastian Hickey (<em>Chronicles of Skin</em>).

+## Judge Comments

+Die, Niruth, Die! tells the tale of a great dragon’s life from birth to death.
+The game makes great use of dominoes to create a timeline from the “bones” of the dragon and the available themes really nail dragon lore.
+The rules lay out really clear procedures with a satisfying and well-defined beginning and end. _- [Marshall Miller]_({{site.baseurl}}/judges)